m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 If execution time is important, pick the pipeline model.
 Rather, if we care about the average time to complete the order, the boss/workers model is better.

-It’s usually not possible to decree that one model is better than the other.
+It's usually not possible to decree that one model is better than the other.
 Performance of a model is relative to the metric being measured, and different metrics may be important in different contexts.

 ## Are Threads Useful?
 Threads are useful for a few reasons.
 They allow us to have speed up because we can parallelize problems.
 We get to benefit from a hot cache because we can specialize what a particular thread is doing.
 Using threads leads to implementations that have lower memory requirements and are cheaper to synchronize than implementations that are multiprocess.
 Threads are useful even on a single CPU because they allow us to hide latency of I/O operations.